kmotrebski/gas-s3-url-generator/README.md

 ##### Use case scenario

 It may look like this: `production DB` => `script running daily/hourly` => `data uploaded into S3` => `data pulled into Google Sheets`.
 Data uploaded into S3 can be in a form of CSV file.
 You can use `IMPORTDATA()` function to populate columns.
 You can also set up triggers in your spreadsheet settings that will download data even every minute.
 This will make your reports/charts always up-to-date and completely automatic.
+See sections below for usage.

 ### Prerequisites